timotheuzi/gangwar/DEPLOYMENT.md

 1. **Go back to the Web tab** and click on your app
 2. **Update the WSGI configuration**:
-   - The WSGI file should already be set to `/home/yourusername/yourappname/pythonanywhere.py`
+   - Set the WSGI configuration file to `/home/yourusername/yourappname/pythonanywhere_entry.py`
-   - If not, update it manually
+   - If it's currently pointing to a different file, update it in the Web tab under "WSGI configuration file"

 3. **Configure static files**:
    - Add a static files mapping: